Amateur-God/windowsRDP-FTP-SSH-tunnel-script/README.md

 ### Step 2 - Edit config.env

-Open the config.env file in your prefered editor E.g VSCode and edit the variables at the very top only changing the ones below the comment if you are sure of what you are doing
+Open the config.env file in your preferred editor E.g VSCode and edit the variables at the very top only changing the ones below the comment if you are sure of what you are doing

 ```
 USER=User here